wkentaro/labelme/README.md

 * Shift/ctrl + up/down/left right move the upper-left and lower-right borders of a selected rectangle.

 * PageUp and PageDown select the previous/next image, in addition to the default A/D shortcuts.
 This is useful when you're moving really fast, and you want to switch hands for the next/prev action.
+(This turned out to be unnecessary, I just didn't know you could already map multiple shortcuts to the same action.
+Now I know.
+But pgup/pgdn are still hard-coded in my fork.)

 * The save action is enabled by default (so we can save images with no boxes)

-* A new action to merge all shapes in an image into one rectangle that's the union of the current shapes (useful when an object has been split into multiple overlapping objects)
+* A new action (default M) to merge all shapes in an image into one rectangle that's the union of the current shapes (useful when an object has been split into multiple overlapping objects)

-* A new action to keep only the smallest rectangle
+* A new action (default S) to keep only the smallest rectangle

+* A new action (default L) to load labels from image_file.alt.json, instead of image_file.json, typically used to load a version of the pregenerated labels that uses a lower confidence threshold

 * A new field ("saved_by_labelme") is written to the output on every save, and saving happens every time you change images; together, these allow us to confirm that an image has been reviewed, even if no changes were made.